Hydra (genus): Reproduction and life cycle

-When food is plentiful, many Hydra reproduce asexually by budding.
-The buds form from the body wall, grow into miniature adults and break away when mature.
+Most Hydras can reproduce sexually under certain conditions, though they typically choose to reproduce asexually instead.
+Unlike many members of the Hydrozoa, which alternate between the polyp form and the medusa form (the life stage where sexual reproduction occurs), Hydra never progress beyond the polyp phase in their life cycle.
+Instead, when food is plentiful, many Hydra opt to reproduce asexually by budding.
+A section of the body wall and an extension of the digestive cavity develop, creating a bud.
+The buds grow into miniature adults and break away when mature.
+When a Hydra is well fed, a new bud can form every two days.

-When a hydra is well fed, a new bud can form every two days.
-When conditions are harsh, often before winter or in poor feeding conditions, sexual reproduction occurs in some Hydra.
-Swellings in the body wall develop into either ovaries or testes.
+When conditions are harsh, often before winter or in poor feeding conditions, sexual reproduction then occurs in some Hydra.
+Either the ovaries or testes develop from interstitial cells of the epidermis, resulting in swellings in the body wall.
 The testes release free-swimming gametes into the water, and these can fertilize the egg in the ovary of another individual.
 The fertilized eggs secrete a tough outer coating, and, as the adult dies (due to starvation or cold), these resting eggs fall to the bottom of the lake or pond to await better conditions, whereupon they hatch into nymph Hydra.
+The male Hydra is typically smaller in size and bears 1 to 8 conical testes, while the female is larger and has 1 to 2 ovaries.
 Some Hydra species, like Hydra circumcincta and Hydra viridissima, are hermaphrodites and may produce both testes and ovaries at the same time.

-Many members of the Hydrozoa go through a body change from a polyp to an adult form called a medusa, which is usually the life stage where sexual reproduction occurs, but Hydra do not progress beyond the polyp phase.

 Feeding

-Hydra mainly feed on aquatic invertebrates such as Daphnia and Cyclops.

-While feeding, Hydra extend their body to maximum length and then slowly extend their tentacles.
-Despite their simple construction, the tentacles of Hydra are extraordinarily extensible and can be four to five times the length of the body.
-Once fully extended, the tentacles are slowly maneuvered around waiting for contact with a suitable prey animal.
-Upon contact, nematocysts on the tentacle fire into the prey, and the tentacle itself coils around the prey.
-Within 30 seconds, most of the remaining tentacles will have already joined in the attack to subdue the struggling prey.
-Within two minutes, the tentacles will have surrounded the prey and moved it into the opened mouth aperture.
-Within ten minutes, the prey will have been engulfed within the body cavity, and digestion will have started.
-Hydra are able to stretch their body wall considerably in order to digest prey more than twice their size.
-After two or three days, the indigestible remains of the prey will be discharged through the mouth aperture via contractions.
+The mouth of the Hydra is surrounded by four to eight tentacles.
+When feeding, Hydra extend their body to maximum length and then slowly extend their tentacles.
+The tentacles of Hydra are extensible and can be four to five times the length of the body.
+To search for prey, Hydra extends its tentacles and slowly maneuvers them, waiting for contact.
+Upon contact with a prey, the stenoteles discharges neurotoxins; the desmonemes on the tentacle (nematocysts) also discharge threads that coil around the prey.
+Most of the tentacles join in the attack within 30 seconds.
+Within two minutes, the tentacles move the prey into the open mouth aperture.
+Within ten minutes, the prey is engulfed and digestion commences.
+A Hydra, with a column length of approximately 3–30 mm when extended and a width of about 1 mm, can stretch its body wall to digest prey more than twice its size.
+After 2–3 days, the indigestible remains will be discharged through the mouth aperture via contractions.The Hydra's mouth is not permanent: When the Hydra closes its mouth, the cells surrounding the open mouth fuse together.
+These joints are then broken when the Hydra feeds again.

-The feeding behaviour of Hydra demonstrates the sophistication of what appears to be a simple nervous system.

-Some species of Hydra exist in a mutual relationship with various types of unicellular algae.
-The algae are protected from predators by Hydra and, in return, photosynthetic products from the algae are beneficial as a food source to Hydra.